 Though one may be overpowered by another, two can withstand him.
 And a threefold cord is not quickly broken.

 Some theologians say this scripture doesn’t apply to marriage, but it certainly does.
-While laying in bed the Holy Spirit woke me up to pray for someone I was very tired, I prayed and then woke Judy and asked her to join me in prayer because:
+While lying in bed one night, the Holy Spirit woke me up to pray for someone I was very tired, I prayed and then woke Judy and asked her to join me in prayer because:

 Where two or three are gathered together in my name, there I am in the midst of them.